Nano-X Imaging Ltd. (NNOX) is ready for next Episode as it posted an annual sales of 8,580 K - News Daemon

 Nano-X Imaging Ltd. (NASDAQ: NNOX) Trading Performance Indicators

-You can see what Nano-X Imaging Ltd. (NNOX) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 3.40.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 105.07.
+Check out the current performance indicators for Nano-X Imaging Ltd. (NNOX).
+In the past quarter, the stock posted a quick ratio of 3.40.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 108.57.

 Technical Analysis of Nano-X Imaging Ltd. (NNOX)

-Nano-X Imaging Ltd. (NASDAQ: NNOX) saw its 5-day average volume 1.88 million, a positive change from its year-to-date volume of 1.54 million.
-As of the previous 9 days, the stock’s Stochastic %D was 34.55%.
-Additionally, its Average True Range was 1.77.
+The latest stats from [Nano-X Imaging Ltd., NNOX] show that its last 5-days average volume of 3.1 million was superior to 1.62 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 56.79%.
+Additionally, its Average True Range was 1.96.

-At the time of writing, stock’s 50-day Moving Average is $10.46, while its 200-day Moving Average is $10.43.
-Nevertheless, the first resistance level for the watch stands at $17.82 in the near term.
-At $18.57, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $19.15.
-If the price goes on to break the first support level at $16.49, it is likely to go to the next support level at $15.91.
-Assuming the price breaks the second support level, the third support level stands at $15.16.
+At the time of writing, stock’s 50-day Moving Average is $11.22, while its 200-day Moving Average is $10.48.
+Now, the first resistance to watch is $22.57.
+This is followed by the second major resistance level at $23.86.
+The third major resistance level sits at $26.03.
+If the price goes on to break the first support level at $19.11, it is likely to go to the next support level at $16.94.
+Assuming the price breaks the second support level, the third support level stands at $15.65.

 Nano-X Imaging Ltd. (NASDAQ: NNOX) Key Stats